|| Need information in another language?

-When UV levels are low (usually from May to August), sun protection is generally not required.
-However, if spending longer periods of time outdoors or near reflective surfaces such as snow, it is recommended that your child’s skin be protected by wearing sensible clothing and seeking shade when available.
+When UV levels are low (usually from May to mid-August), sun protection is not recommended, unless you are spending extended periods of time outdoors, or near reflective surfaces, such as snow .

-Active, outdoor play across the day throughout the year is important for health and development.
-Whenever you’re outside during the sun protection times, make sure the whole family are well protected, including the adults, by using these 5 SunSmart steps, even if it’s cool or cloudy.
+Active, outdoor play is important for health and development.
+Whenever you are outside during the sun protection times, make sure the whole family is well protected – including the adults – by using the five SunSmart steps.

 1. Slip on covering clothing

 If you can see skin, UV can reach it.
 Try to cover as much skin as possible with cool, loose-fitting clothing.
 If a child is wearing a singlet top or dress with thin straps, don't forget to layer up with a t-shirt or shirt before outdoor play.

 More tips on how to choose sun-protective clothing

 2. Slop on SPF30 (or higher) broad-spectrum, water-resistant sunscreen